arjunptm/GITS/README.md

 Additionally, while you can think of new features to add and more git commands to simplify, we have also left a few issues marked [`good first issue`](https://github.com/arjunptm/GITS/labels/good%20first%20issue) open as a good place to get started from.
 You may work on these to help you get comfortable with the project to begin with.

 Also check out our [Phase 1 project board](https://github.com/arjunptm/GITS/projects/1) to get a good idea of where each process stands.
+We also have a [Phase 2 project board](https://github.com/arjunptm/GITS/projects/2) to help you start your project.

 Note that if you fork this project to work on it yourself, it won't automatically fork the issues/project boards.
 You can always come back here to refer to them, and then create a copy in your fork for the Phase 2 work.